-Australian Open: Andy Murray earns thrilling five-set win over Matteo Berrettini in first round
+Australian Open: Djokovic cruises comfortably on return, Murray earns thrilling five-set win

-It was a huge win for the 35-year-old Briton, now ranked 66, to knock out last year’s semi-finalist for a landmark 50th match-win at the season-opening Grand Slam.

-“I’ll be feeling this this evening and tomorrow, but right now I’m unbelievably happy and proud of myself,” said Murray, a five-time runner-up at Melbourne Park.
+“I will be feeling this this evening and tomorrow,” said the former world number one, who plays with a metal hip after career-saving surgery.

-“I’ve put a lot of work into the last few months with my team to give me this opportunity to perform on stadiums like this, in matches like this and against players like Matteo and it paid off tonight.”
+“But right now unbelievably happy and proud of myself.”

 It was Murray’s first victory over a top 20 player at a Grand Slam since defeating ninth-ranked Kei Nishikori in the quarter-finals of the 2017 French Open.